manelli12/java-training/README.md

 s.approveReview();             // invalid
 ((Editor) s).approveReview();  // valid
 ```
--`instanceof` operator is used to check whether an object reference is indeed an instance of the class.
+- `instanceof` operator is used to check whether an object reference is indeed an instance of the class.
 Note that it is the object type, but not the reference type that matters.
 Also the object referenced by the variable can be a subclass of the class specified on the right side, it doesn't have to be a direct instance.
 ```java
 User u = new User();